Starfighters (band): Biography

 In 1987, the band reformed with the line-up of Burton (vocals), Young (guitars), Rik Sandford (guitars), Redvers (bass) and Jamie Hawkins (drums).
 Redvers had been known as Steve Hill up to this point, but was rechristened with his middle name, to avoid the confusion of having three 'Steves' in the band.
 Despite attracting a strong local following in Birmingham, they could not secure another recording contract, and the band folded after little more than a year.
 Sandford and Hawkins had very brief stints with UFO and Hawkwind respectively.
 Redvers became Steve Redvers and joined The Grip, before linking up with Young and Ian Charles (Chaz) in Little Big Horn.

 Starfighters reformed again for a one off show on 10 November 2006 at 'The Roadhouse' in South Birmingham to raise money for charity, with the line-up of Burton (vocals), Young (guitars and vocals), Hambly (guitars), Dennis (bass and vocals) and Tony Bayliss (drums).

 Scrannage played with Ozzy Osbourne and stayed at Osbourne's house in 1979, was briefly in the band Bullion with original Judas Priest members Ernie Chataway and Bruno Stapenhill and, as of 2008, worked as an actor and used to run the Rock Tavern in Hill Street, Brierley Hill.

 When bassist Doug Dennis died in 2011, the remaining Starfighters reformed to play at his wake with Stevie Young's son Angus on bass.

-In May 2014, Stevie Young replaced his uncle Malcolm Young for the recording of a new AC/DC album and tour.
+In May 2014, Stevie Young replaced his uncle Malcolm Young for the recording of a new AC/DC album and tour, and has since remained with AC/DC during their hiatus and 2020 comeback album, Power Up and the Power Up Tour.

-As of June 2021, Burton is fronting Birmingham blues band Vincent Flatts Final Drive.
-They have just released their fourth cd - Back In The Saddle.
+As of June 2021, Burton is fronting the Birmingham blues band, Vincent Flatts Final Drive.
+They have released their fourth CD, Back In The Saddle.